filecoin-project/fevm-foundry-kit/README.md

 ```
 forge build
-forge create --rpc-url https://api.hyperspace.node.glif.io/rpc/v1 --private-key $PRIVATE_KEY --contracts /src/SimpleCoin.sol SimpleCoin
+forge create --rpc-url https://api.calibration.node.glif.io/rpc/v1 --private-key $PRIVATE_KEY --contracts /src/SimpleCoin.sol SimpleCoin
 ```

-This will deploy the SimpleCoin contract to the Hyperspace testnet.
+This will deploy the SimpleCoin contract to the Calibrationnet testnet.
 You can find the contract address in the terminal output:

 ```
 Deployer: 0x42C930A33280a7218bc924732d67dd84D6247Af4